OpenEvalProject/evals/manuscripts/elife-105309/v1/manuscript.md

 We have utilized the protein language model ESM2 to investigate the mutational landscape of IDRs.
 Our analysis reveals a substantial population of mutation-resistant amino acids.
 MSA confirms their evolutionary conservation.
 Notably, regions actively involved in phase separation are enriched with these conserved, disordered residues, supporting their potential role in the formation of MLOs.
 These findings underscore evolutionary constraints on specific IDRs to preserve their functional roles in scaffolding phase separation processes.

 We emphasize that the results presented in Figure 4 do not directly demonstrate that conserved residues are preferentially located in regions associated with phase separation.
 Although these regions are more enriched in conserved amino acids, their total sequence length can be smaller than that of non-phase-separating regions.
 As a result, the absolute number of conserved residues may still be higher outside phase-separating regions.
-To quantitatively assess this, we calculated, for each protein in the MLO-hProt dataset, the probability p\begin{document}$  p$\end{document} of finding conserved residues within regions contributing to phase separation.
+To quantitatively assess this, we calculated, for each protein in the MLO-hProt dataset, the probability $p$ of finding conserved residues within regions contributing to phase separation.
 These regions include both ‘driving’ and ‘participating’ segments, as defined in Figure 4 of the main text.
-Figure 4—figure supplement 6 shows the distribution of p\begin{document}$  p$\end{document} across all proteins.
-For comparison, we also present the distribution of 1−p\begin{document}$  1-p$\end{document}, which reflects the probability of finding conserved residues in non-phase-separating regions.
-While the average value of p\begin{document}$  p$\end{document} exceeds 0.5, indicating a trend toward conserved residues being more frequently located in phase-separating regions, the difference between the two distributions is not statistically significant.
+Figure 4—figure supplement 6 shows the distribution of $p$ across all proteins.
+For comparison, we also present the distribution of $1−p$, which reflects the probability of finding conserved residues in non-phase-separating regions.
+While the average value of $p$ exceeds 0.5, indicating a trend toward conserved residues being more frequently located in phase-separating regions, the difference between the two distributions is not statistically significant.
 Future studies with expanded datasets may be necessary to clarify this trend.

 Related work.
 Numerous studies have sought to identify functionally relevant amino acid groups within IDRs (Wang et al., 2018; Li et al., 2024; Latham and Zhang, 2021; Zhang et al., 2021; Saar et al., 2021; Liu et al., 2025; Schuster et al., 2020; Pak et al., 2016; Cohan et al., 2022; Dao et al., 2018).
 For instance, using multiple sequence alignment, several groups have identified evolutionarily conserved residues that contribute to phase separation (Dasmeh et al., 2022; Ho and Huang, 2022; Jiang et al., 2015; Tatavosian et al., 2019; Schuster et al., 2020; Yang et al., 2019; Larson et al., 2017; DiRusso et al., 2023; Mitrea et al., 2016; Xiao et al., 2019).
 Alderson et al. employed AlphaFold2 to detect disordered regions with a propensity to adopt structured conformations, suggesting potential functional relevance (Alderson et al., 2023).